DavKochkin/BankeyApp/README.md

 For this screen, it is possible to get the data of a random user (1 of 4) by updating the data via UIRefreshControl

+### Animated objects in the app

+A flickering representation in the form of a "wireframe" for the displayed data in a table cell.
+It can be seen when data is loaded from the network for a long time, errors appear or a long update using refreshControl.

 ![RefreshControl](https://github.com/DavKochkin/BankeyApp/assets/122441539/91c5306e-c182-4382-9ef5-62ae110fec26)

 ## ErrorAlert